 • What skills you’ll gain from the experience

-To make sure you stand out, you’ll want to focus on your strengths.
+You’ll want to focus on your strengths to make sure you stand out.
 If you’re passionate about writing, consider a legal writing internship.
-If you have a knack for sales, try to get an internship that gives you exposure to those skills.
+If you have a knack for sales, try to get training that exposes you to those skills.

 Job search websites

-When you’re looking for a new job, you probably spend a good amount of time on job boards.
-Whether it’s LinkedIn, Indeed, or any other site, they are great tools to find jobs in your area.
+When looking for a new job, you probably spend a good amount of time on job boards.
+Whether it’s LinkedIn, Indeed, or any other site, they are great tools for finding jobs in your area.

-While most of these sites provide you with a list of jobs, they do not necessarily filter out jobs based on your skills and experiences.
+While most of these sites provide a list of jobs, they do not necessarily filter out jobs based on your skills and experiences.

 A better option is to look at niche job boards.
-These sites are tailored towards specific industries or fields, and they offer a more specific list of jobs that you’d be interested in.
+These sites are tailored towards specific industries or fields and offer a more detailed list of jobs you’d be interested in.

 Legal employment opportunities